Lowering the Base of Class E Airspace on the East Coast

 • Does this mean that VFR traffic must be transponder equipped to fly in this new class E space between 1500 and 8500?

-Matt R asked about 3 years ago
+Matt R asked almost 4 years ago

 This change is proposed to proceed with the current equipage requirements as per the existing regulations.